NHCS Nominated For The Cultures of Resistance Award

 - Saint Thomas, Lowland

-Nevis Island is almost round in outline, with a large dormant volcano (known as Nevis Peak) in the middle.
+The Caribbean island of Nevis is almost round in outline, with a large dormant volcano (known as Nevis Peak) in the middle.
 The island divides naturally into three regions: the peak itself, which is so steep that it was never farmed, the coastal plain which rises up towards the central mountain, and hills of various sizes around the island which are the remnants of far more ancient volcanic activity.

 Charlestown, the capital of Nevis, is a small, picturesque town, with a Main Street lined with Georgian stone buildings which are examples of the architectural style of the colonial era, sporting breezy balconies and wooden upper floors over a ground floor built of stone.